 What About Other Similar Projects and Incentives?

-The Feed-in-Tariffs (FIT) have become quite popular when talking about green energy in the UK.
-These tariffs mean that you can get money from your energy supplier if you install an electricity-generating technology from a renewable source like solar panels or wind energy.
-You can get money for the electricity you generate, if you use it yourself but also if you export your surplus back to the grid.
-The end of this policy will come the 31st of March 2019.
-If you are planning to install a solar panel system and fulfil the criteria of this policy, you might still be able to benefit of FIT payments over the next 20 years.
+The Feed-in-Tariffs (FIT) had become quite popular when talking about green energy in the UK.
+These tariffs mean that you could get money from your energy supplier if you installed an electricity-generating technology from a renewable source like solar panels or wind energy.
+You could get money for the electricity you generate, if you use it yourself but also if you export your surplus back to the grid.
+The end of this policy came on the 31st of March 2019.

 There is a similar scheme introduced for heat generation that is known as the Renewable Heat Incentive (RHI).
 The scheme is designed to bridge the gap between the cost of fossil fuel heat installations and renewable heat alternatives through financial support to owners.
 It is the world’s first long-term financial support programme for renewable heat, and it is integrated by domestic RHI and non-domestic RHI.